zulip/zulip/templates/zerver/help/organize-the-streams-sidebar.md

  right-hand corner.

     !!! keyboard_tip ""
-        You can also use the hotkey "w" to open the search box directly
+        You can also use the hotkey `w` to open the search box directly.

 2. A text box entitled **Filter streams** will appear.
 You can type the name of a stream into this box and the **Streams** section will be filtered